Ever been unhappy about a situation, but it persisted anyway?

 Then write by each item on your list either “Not Enough” or “Enough!”

 Only the ones you judge “Enough!” are strong enough to motivate you to change for good.
-They are the only ones strong enough to help you endure when your flesh complains as you are changing.
+They are the only ones strong enough to help you endure when challenges come.

-I have discovered that if you have a strong “Enough!” (your ‘why am I doing this’ answer), then you are willing to do what it takes to succeed.
+I have discovered that if you have a strong, heart-felt “Enough!” (your ‘why am I doing this’ answer), then you are willing take consistent action to succeed, in spite of challenges along the way.

 So ask yourself, “Have I reached my “Enough!” yet?”